ewe2/ewe2.ninja/source/content/_revolution.md

 After that he begins to struggle with his material.
 [107] *With A Little Help From My Friends* describes the songwriting process at its most benign.
 Yet like many song reviews, the sting is in the tail, where he dismisses later work as self-indulgent.
-He may have more of a point that the production process got less concise but once again this is an easy judgment to make from this distance.
+He may have more of a point that the production process got less concise but once again this is an easy judgement to make from this distance.
 What characterized the Beatles was the attempt to avoid repeating themselves, as much in production as in songwriting, a fact he acknowledges in [107] but seems reluctant to take into account later.
 The experimental aspect has MacDonald particularly worried: the released material he